-I was sitting in the road, hand holding my Canon EOS 7D Mark II with the Canon EF 100-400 mm f/4.5-5.6L IS II lens.
-I was shooting in aperture priority mode (AV) with a shutter speed of 1/500 of a second at f5.6 and the ISO at 1250.
-White Balance was set on auto.
-I was using single point, continuous auto focus with evaluative metering.
+To capture the shot, I was sitting in the road, hand-holding my Canon EOS 7D Mark II camera with the Canon EF 100-400 mm f/4.5-5.6L IS II lens.
+I was shooting in aperture priority mode (AV) with a shutter speed of 1/500 of a second at f5.6, and the ISO set at 1250.
+I set the white balance on auto and used a single point, continuous autofocus with evaluative metering.